 c) If the MMEn receives a response with an IMSI, it creates an entry and stores any EPS-authentication vectors and any EPS security context that may be included.

-If the MMEn receives a response indicating that the user could not be identified, it shall initiate the user identification procedure described in clause 6.1.3 during the Initial E-UTRAN Attach procedure, or it shall reject the TAU Request message initiated by UE during the TAU procedure (see clause 4.4.4.3 in TS 24.301 [9]).
+If the MMEn receives a response indicating that the user could not be identified, it shall initiate the user identification procedure described in clause 6.1.3 during the Initial E-UTRAN Attach procedure, or it shall reject the TAU Request message initiated by UE during the TAU procedure (see clause 4.4.4.3 in MFA TS 24.301 [9]).

 The same procedure does not apply to distribution of EPS authentication data between MME and SGSN in the same serving network domain, i.e. EPS authentication data shall not be forwarded from an MME towards an SGSN.